 If you have been sexually assaulted:

 Seek medical attention immediately.
 Do not shower, change clothes, or disturb the scene of the attack.
 Go to the emergency room of a hospital; ask a friend to go with you, if possible.
 Local hospitals include Wentworth-Douglass Hospital, at 789 Central Avenue Dover, NH; Portsmouth Regional Hospital, at 333 Borthwick Avenue Portsmouth, NH; and Exeter Hospital, at 5 Alumni Drive Exeter.
-UNH Students, Staff and Faculty members can also utilize the UNH Health Services, at 12 Ballard St Durham, NH.
+UNH Students, Staff and Faculty members can also utilize the UNH Health And Wellness, at 12 Ballard St Durham, NH.
 Hospital personnel will treat the physical consequences of assault, such as injury, infection, disease, and pregnancy.
 They can collect evidence that will be needed if you report the crime.
 The hospital personnel can perform an anonymous evidence collection kit if you so wish.
 An advocate from the UNH Sexual Harassment and Rape Prevention Program (SHARPP) can accompany you to the hospital.
 SHARPP is a University of New Hampshire program dedicated to providing free and confidential advocacy to survivors of sexual assault, initmate partner violence, sexual harrassment, and stalking.
 SHARPP provides support and services to survivors as well as friends, families and allies who may be affected by the trauma, and/or looking for ways to support someone about whome they care.
 For more information about SHARPP, click here.

 If you choose to notify the police should be aware of the importance of the immediacy of reporting the incident and the importance of preserving physical evidence at the assault scene as well as on your body.
 The gathering of physical evidence can provide important evidence and support of criminal charges leading to a successful prosecution.